 GOALS AND OBJECTIVES

 This policy aims to highlight the importance of homework; the responsibilities of all roleplayers and to serve as a guide to the amount and examples of homework tasks given by teachers.

 We have taken the following into consideration:

 The intention of homework should be to reinforce and extend classroom learning and to consolidate basic skills and knowledge, and ultimately should extend to developing a routine of independent home study.
-The need to ensure that a reasonable number and variety of age and developmentally appropriate tasks are given to the learners.
+The aim is to ensure that a reasonable number and variety of age and developmentally appropriate tasks are given to the learners.